Ma771as/Cyber-security_MNL/Automation/bash-script/README.md

 Core concept of this project are an understanding of basic bash-scripting skills, secure password generation techniques and automation concepts.

 ### Features
-- **Customizable lenght:** User can specify the number of characters for needed for the password.
+- **Customizable lenght:** User can specify the number of characters needed for the password.
 - **Secure and random:** `openssl` generates cryptographically secure strings.
 - **Special characters:** Includes uppercase, lowecase, numbers and special character for enhanced security.
 - **Automation:** Makes the password generation process quick and efficient.
 ### What is the script for?
-- creating random and secure password for personal and professional use, perhaps while asigning a user to anew employee.
+- creating random and secure password for personal and professional use, perhaps while asigning a user to a new employee.
 - Learning about bash scripting and automation.
 - Understanding secure random number generation with `openssl`.
 ### Areas of opportunity